-Types of Car Insurance Coverage: What You Need To Know
+Types of Car Insurance Coverage in Michigan: What You Need To Know

 Michigan No-Fault Law requires drivers to carry No-Fault insurance.
 Below is a list of the four types of car insurance coverage you’re required to have by law.

-4 Types of Car Insurance Coverage That Are Mandatory in Michigan
+4 Types of Car Insurance Coverage in Michigan That Are Mandatory Michigan

-These four types of car insurance that are mandatory in Michigan comprise what is commonly referred to as “personal liability and property damage” coverage or “PLPD.”
+These four types of car insurance in Michigan that are mandatory comprise of what is commonly referred to as “personal liability and property damage” coverage or “PLPD.”
 PLPD insurance provides the minimum insurance coverage that is required by law and does not include optional coverages such as collision, comprehensive and/or UM/UIM.

 - Personal Injury Protection (PIP): This coverage provides what are commonly known as “No-Fault PIP Benefits.”
 If you’re seriously injured in an auto accident, No-Fault PIP benefits provide reimbursement for medical expenses, a percentage of your lost wages, attendant care (in-home nursing services) and replacement services (help with household duties).